Progressive Instability | Mayfield Stages | Emergent Reduction | Ligament Reconstruction

 Sequential ligament failure: Scapholunate (I) then capitolunate (II) then lunotriquetral (III) then lunate tips volar (IV).
 Understanding this helps identify the stage and predict associated injuries.

-Acute carpal tunnel syndrome is common with lunate dislocations (Stage IV).
+Acute carpal tunnel syndrome is common across perilunate injuries (acute median neuropathy in ~47%; Wickramasinghe 2015) and is especially associated with volar lunate dislocation (Stage IV).
 The volarly dislocated lunate compresses the median nerve.
-Urgent reduction within 6-8 hours is critical.
+Urgent reduction is critical to relieve sustained compression.

 Lesser arc = pure ligamentous injury around lunate.
 Greater arc = fractures through bones (trans-scaphoid most common).
 Greater arc injuries have better bone healing but worse overall outcomes.